 With the sudden resignation of Seattle Mayor Ed Murray on September 13, 2017, Bruce Harrell, then president of the City Council, became mayor of the city.
 He held the post for 48 hours, announcing on September 15 that he would ask the full Council to choose another replacement to serve the remaining two months of former Mayor Murray’s term.

 Harrell is a member of Social Venture Partners and has been the attorney for Mt.
 Zion Baptist Church and First A.M.E.
 Church.
 He is married to Joanne Harrell, general manager of the Executive Relationship Program for Microsoft.
-The couple have two children.
+The couple have three children and two grandchildren.